• Skip to primary navigation

 Active dogs may need more, while older or less active dogs may need less.
 Always check with your vet to fine-tune portion sizes for your pup’s specific needs.

-Most vets recommend feeding dogs twice daily to help regulate digestion and prevent stomach acid buildup, which can cause discomfort or vomiting if their stomach remains empty for too long.
+Most vets recommend feeding dogs twice daily to help regulate digestion and prevent stomach acid buildup, which can cause discomfort or vomiting if their stomachs remain empty for too long.

 Homemade Dog Food Recipe: Finley’s Favorite Meal